M Search · Compensation Intelligence Report

 Base vs. Variable Split

-AE level strongly prefers 50/50 or base-heavy for remote stability.
-VP level from large incumbents accepts 50/50.
-Scale-up backgrounds tolerate 40/60 base-heavy for equity.
-Strong theme across the dataset: preference for monthly commissions over quarterly/annual.
+AE level strongly prefers 50/50 or base-heavy for income stability.
+VP level generally accepts 50/50.
+A strong theme across the dataset: preference for monthly commission payment over quarterly or annual — particularly among candidates with fixed financial obligations.

 Ramp / Guarantee